-Our Spectacular Spain Adventure is an experience exactly as it sounds.
+Our Spectacular Spain Adventure is an experience exactly as it sounds and round 2 is coming up in fall 2018.
 This beautiful country’s diversity in culture, food, landscapes, history, architecture and so much more is calling us!
 As always, countless hours have gone into creating this one of a kind exploration keeping in mind amazing photography opportunities throughout, fantastic food, and off the path gems.
 See for yourself below!

 Check out all the excitement below and E-mail us at email@example.com for the daily itinerary!

-* 9 nights/10 days throughout the Barcelona (Catalonia) and Southern Spain (Andalusia)
+* 9 nights/10 days throughout the best of Barcelona (Catalonia) and Southern Spain (Andalusia)

 * Private local guides throughout